Jon Favreau’s Gnomes & Goblins VR game debuts on September 23 after 5 years of work

 Produced in partnership with Madison Wells Media and Favreau’s Golem Creations, Gnomes & Goblins will be released for PC VR on Steam, Oculus, and Viveport.

-The project started in 2015 and stirred up a lot of hype with a preview released in 2016.
-But was a winding road to get to the market and the team had to do a restart in 2017, said Rowell, in an interview with GamesBeat.
+The project started in 2015 and generated a lot of hype with a preview released in 2016.
+But the road to market proved long and winding, and the team had to restart in 2017, Rowell said in an interview with GamesBeat.
 Today, Wevr is showing a 20-minute preview at the Venice International Film Festival, where filmmaker Favreau once debuted his film Swingers.

 “This version of Gnomes & Goblins is really our experiment with all the learnings we’ve had to date about VR,” said Rowell.

-The game is a multi-hour fantasy adventure simulation that includes an open world in the VR setting with hundreds of collectibles to find.
-Players embark on a dream-like journey and explore an enchanted forest world where interactions with the realm’s denizens shape the story.
+The game is a multi-hour fantasy adventure simulation that includes an open world in the VR setting, with hundreds of collectibles to find.
+Players embark on a dreamlike journey and explore an enchanted forest world, where interactions with the realm’s denizens shape the story.
 The title combines the agency of being able to make your own choices with directed story elements, Rowell said.

-Favreau has written, directed, and appeared in films including Elf, The Lion King, and The Jungle Book.
+Favreau has written, directed, and appeared in many films, including Elf, The Lion King, and The Jungle Book.
 He was drawn to VR after seeing Wevr’s work on TheBlu.
 Favreau worked on Gnomes & Goblins in the earliest days of rough sketches and abstract concepts, and he witnessed how it moved from his original vision to a theme park world in VR, Rowell said.

 Gnomes & Goblins has a full cast of characters, interaction with magic artifacts, mini-stories, and mini-games interweaving adventure and exploration.
 Wevr CEO Neville Spiteri said in an interview with GamesBeat that Favreau wanted a “hero’s journey” woven into the narrative of the experience.